HL7/fhir-shorthand/input/pagecontent/reference.md

   * #{child code} "{display string}" "{definition string}"
 ```

-Additional levels to any depth can be added in the same manner.
+Additional levels to any depth SHALL be added in the same manner.

-> **Note:** When defining hierarchical codes, parent codes must be defined before their children.
+> **Note:** When defining hierarchical codes, parent codes MUST be defined before their children.

 **Examples:**